Lots of dog breeds are adored for their unique looks and personalities. But did you ever wonder where these traits come from?

 Well according to Welsh legends, the Corgi wasn't bred into existence.
 These dogs came from the lairs of fairies and elves.

-The white strip on its back was proof of this, as that marked the spot where fairies tied their saddles to ride Corgis into battle.
+The white strip on their back was proof of this, as that marked the spot where fairies tied their saddles to ride Corgis into battle.

 Historians say Corgis are descended from dogs brought to Wales by the Vikings, which isn’t quite as magical, but it’s still pretty cool.